kschuler/guide/current/how-to-run.md

 ##### After the subject leaves:
 5. Copy participant to raw-data folder and update subject-tracking sheet
-6. Scan any physical data sheets and include them in the raw-data folder
+6. Scan any physical data sheets and include them in the raw-data folder as STUDYID-SUBJECTID-audio.wav
+  - So for an adult subject with ID number S24 who participated in 0164, you would save their sound file as:  0164-S24-audio.wav.

 ##### How to setup the experiment with Atom